Apollo Uplink

 Default polling behavior

-If you use the with , by default it polls Uplink every ten seconds.
-Every time it does so, it cycles through Uplink endpoints in round-robin fashion.
+If you use the GraphOS Router with managed federation, it polls Uplink every ten seconds by default.
+Each time, it cycles through Uplink endpoints until it receives a response.

 Whenever a poll request times out or otherwise fails (the default timeout is thirty seconds), the router continues polling as usual at the next interval.
 In the meantime, it continues using its most recent successfully obtained configuration.